 What is the Difference Between Resin Bonded and Resin Bound Gravel?

-There are two main types of fixed gravel surfacing which are installed for decorative paths, driveways, car parks and other outdoor spaces.
+There are two main types of fixed gravel surfacing available for outdoor areas.
+We install these for decorative paths, driveways, car parks and other outdoor spaces.
 These options are resin bonded and resin bound stone systems.
-Each paving type can be applied in a range of colour choices to suit the client’s design preference, but what is the difference between the two specifications?
+We can apply each paving type in a range of colour choices to suit the client’s design preference.
+But what is the difference between the two specifications?

 Resin Bonded Gravel